The Liberties, Dublin: Privileges

 In return for the support of the ruler of the liberty, or to alleviate certain hardships suffered by Englishmen or the church in Ireland, privileges were granted to the rulers of the liberties at various times and by various kings of England.
 For example, these allowed the liberty of St. Sepulchre to have its own courts of justice (Courts Leet, Courts Baron and a Court of Record, where it was allowed to try all crimes except "forestalling, rape, treasure-trove and arson"), free customs, freedom from certain taxes and services, impose their own fines, have their own coroners, rights of salvage, maintain their own fairs and markets, regulate weights and measures, etc. These rights and privileges ended in 1840.

 Historical developments

 Several places in The Liberties still have connections with a turbulent past in which political upheaval or dire poverty were the order of the day.
-In the 17th century, parts of area became relatively wealthy, when the weaving crafts of the immigrant Huguenots had a ready market around the present day Meath Street Market, and a healthy export trade.
+In the 17th century, parts of the area became relatively wealthy when the weaving crafts of the immigrant Huguenots had a ready market around the present-day Meath Street Market, and a healthy export trade.